Comparison·Jun 15, 2026·7 min read

 Credit scoring tells you the risk of a borrower.
 Credit decisioning tells you what to do about it.
 Zest AI is the strongest US pure-play on the scoring side, with a credible auto-decisioning extension layered on top of an ML model and a deep credit union and US bank book.
 For a US lender who wants a model factory with decisioning bundled around it, Zest is on the shortlist for real reasons.

-If you are evaluating loan decisioning platforms, the fastest way to decide is a 45-minute walkthrough on your own loan flow with your own documents.
-We will show you the Decisioning Canvas, a live policy edit, and document intake on real applications.
-Book a Floowed walkthrough.
+If you are evaluating loan decisioning platforms, the fastest way to decide is to see it on your own loan flow with your own documents.
+We will show you the Decisioning Engine, a live policy edit, and document intake on real applications.
+Start free, or book a demo.